 The majority of states require parental involvement in a minor’s decision to have an abortion.
 Most of these states require the consent or notification of only one parent, usually 24 or 48 hours before the procedure, but a handful of states require the involvement of both parents.
 Some states require the minor and a parent to provide government-issued identification to the abortion provider and/or as part of notarizing the parental consent form.
 In a small number of states, the parent must also provide proof of parenthood.
-Several states allow grandparents or other adult relatives to be involved in place of the minor’s parents, and many waive parental involvement requirements if there is a medical emergency or the minor is the victim of abuse or neglect.
+Several states allow grandparents or other adult relatives to be involved in place of the minor’s parents, and many waive parental involvement requirements if there is a medical emergency or the young person is the victim of abuse or neglect.

 - 37 states require parental involvement in a minor’s decision to have an abortion.